Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SEBE.rst

 #.
 Choose the input folder where you saved your result for one of the
    runs.
 #.
-Mark an area with the tool (Area of Visualisation) on the map canvas
-   by click first once
+Click *Area of Visualisation*
 #.
-Drag to produce an area
+Click once on the canvas to initiate the visualisation area and then drag to produce an area
 #.
 Click again to finish.
 #.
 Click Visualise.
 Now you should be able to see the results in 3D.

 Use the **Profile tool**, which is a plugin for QGIS, to see the range of values along a transect.

-#.
-Plugins > Profile tool > Terrain profile.
+#. *Plugins > Profile tool > Terrain profile.* If this is not installed you will need to install it from official
+   QGIS-plugin reporistory (*Plugins > Manage and Install Plugins*).

    -  Draw a line across the screen on the area of interest.
 Double click and you will see the profile drawn.
 Make certain you use the correct layer (see Tips).

-#.
-If this is not installed you will need to install it from official
-   QGIS-plugin reporistory (Plugins > Manage and Install Plugins).

 Solar Energy Potential
 ----------------------